zhangying9128/LMGC/README.md

 ### Our trained models
 As we mentioned in our paper, we run 5 trials with random seeds.
 You can use the following LMGC models to reproduce our results.
-Please save our trained models to the corresponding folders in `checkpoints`.
+Please save our trained models to the corresponding folders in [checkpoints](https://github.com/zhangying9128/LMGC/tree/main/checkpoints).
 | Model |Trial| Link|
 |---|---|---|
 | Enhance_e| 1 | [download (.pt)]() |